krawal19/beginner_tutorials/README.md

 ## Recording rosbag file
 To record a bag file with the contents of specified topics using launch command.
 Follow the command given below.
 Here the bag file will be stored in the results folder.
 ```
-roslaunch beginner_tutorials launchFile.launch record:=true
+$ roslaunch beginner_tutorials launchFile.launch record:=true
 ```
 To view the summary of the contents in the bag file, use the command below
 ```
+$ cd <path to repository>/results
-rosbag info bagfilename
+$ rosbag info bagDataFile.bag
 ```
 Note:Data of ~15 seconds is recorded using the above command.

 ## Playing rosbag file
-To run the previous recorded bag file follow the commands below.
-Run roscore and listener node by using the methods above
+Before running the previous recorded bag file close all the existing running processes and Run roscore and listener node by using the methods above.
+Then follow the commands below
 ```
-$ cd <path to where bag file is stored>
+$ cd <path to repository>/results
-rosbag play bagDataFile.bag
+$ rosbag play bagDataFile.bag
 ```
 After running the above command listener node will show the output of the data recorded in bag file.

 ## Logging
 To visualise logger messages in Qt-based framework, run the commands below after running roscore and nodes as mentioned above
 ```
-rosrun rqt_console rqt_console
+$ rosrun rqt_console rqt_console
 ```

 ## Graphical visualization of ROS Nodes